Keto Calculator

 What is a keto calculator and how does it work?

-How many carbs a day on keto to stay in ketosis?
+How many net carbs per day does it take to stay in ketosis?

 What are the best keto macros for weight loss?

-Why am I not losing weight on the ketogenic diet?
+Why am I not losing weight on keto?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.